DonGuillotine/ai-virtual-sales-agent/README.md

 - **Multi-product Orders**: Currently handles one product at a time; could be enhanced for cart functionality
 - **Payment Processing**: Future versions could integrate with payment gateways
 - **Proactive Suggestions**: Could be more proactive in suggesting complementary products

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.